nagdevAmruthnath/Bio7_Classification/README.md

 Until now Multichannel images (e.g. RGB) and Grayscale images or stacks (8-bit, 16-bit, 32-bit) can be classified.
 It is also possible to import images with an ImageJ macro (e.g. Landsat 8 images, see macro example!).

 For convenience images and stored ROI Manager files can be dropped on the ImageJ-Canvas view to open them.
-In addition a save R workspace file can be opened, too, by dropping it on the main toolbar of Bio7.
+In addition a saved R workspace file can be opened, too, by dropping it on the main toolbar of Bio7.
 Finally a stored GUI configuration file can be opened by dropping it directly on the GUI.

 ## RAM Usage Settings for Big Images